-Related Reading: The Best Hands Creams to Buy on Amazon
+Related Reading: The Best Places to Buy Face Masks for Kids Online

 Known for culling together colorful aprons for chefs, this L.A.-based small business is now using that same fabric to make two-ply cotton face masks for $22 each.
 Colors and fabrics are subject to change, depending on availability, but expect striped blue, pink, and red masks to arrive at your door.
 Plus, for every mask purchased, Hedley & Bennett will donate a mask to an essential worker.
 Buy Now